AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 1 - Time Series/README.md

 The F1, recall, and Precision will be recorded in a json file in this folder.

 #### 2.2.7 utils folder
-*configure.py* and *utils.py* provide configuration information (e.g., data direction, paramaters of NN) and functions (e.g., data load), respectively.
+*configure.py* and *utils.py* provide configuration information (e.g., dataset path, paramaters of NN) and functions (e.g., data load), respectively.

 #### 2.2.8 requirements.txt
 It specifies the required package.